Some simple theories from a Boolean algebra point of view: First direction: non-saturation

 \begin{rmk} The cardinal conditions of $\ref{f2c}(1)$ and $\ref{conv-a}$ are satisfied in ZFC when $\del = \lambda = \aleph_\omega$, $\mu = \theta = \aleph_0$. \end{rmk}

-\begin{proof}[Proof of Lemma \ref{f2c}] Recall that in $T = T_{n,k}$, $R$ is a $(k+1)$-place relation and the forbidden configuration has size $(n+1)$.
-Fix $M \models T$ and $N = M^I/\ee$ an enveloping ultrapower.
-In $N$ (or in the monster model for $T$) let
+\begin{proof}[Proof of Lemma \ref{f2c}] Recall that in $T = T_{n,k}$, $R$ is a $(k+1)$-place symmetric irreflexive relation and the forbidden configuration has size $(n+1)$.
+Fix $M \models T$ and $N = M^I/\ee$ an enveloping ultrapower (\ref{d:enveloping} above).
+In $N$, or in the monster model for $T$, let

 be a rectangle of distinct parameters [i.e. $b_{\alpha,i} = b_{\alpha^\prime, i^\prime}$ if and only if $(\alpha, i) = (\alpha^\prime, i^\prime)$] on which there are no instances of $R$.
 The intent will be that our type $p(x)$ asserts that $x$ connects to every $k$-tuple of $b$'s which is doubly strictly increasing, i.e. strictly increasing in each coordinate.
 Since there are no background edges on $B$ (at least modulo the ultrafilter) this is a type.
 However, we will choose our possibility pattern so that some edges ``briefly and occasionally'' appear.